TheCowboyAI/w3/memory-bank/techContext.md

 ### Multi-Tier Storage Strategy

-The system implements a robust multi-tier storage strategy:
+The system implements a robust multi-tier storage strategy that scales from a single "Leaf Node" to a clustered environment:

-1. **Primary Tier: NATS JetStream**
+1. **Primary Tier: NATS JetStream on Leaf Node**
    - Real-time event and object storage within the hyper-converged system
    - Provides immediate access for system components
    - Optimized for performance and availability
+   - Serves local connections and operations

-2. **Secondary Tier: MinIO on NAS**
+2. **Secondary Tier: 3-Node Cluster**
-   - NATS JetStream files are projected to a NAS device running MinIO
-   - Provides decentralized distribution outside the hyper-converged system
-   - Enables S3-compatible access to events and objects
-   - Adds geographical redundancy and access flexibility
+   - Replica of the leaf node in a clustered configuration
+   - Handles high availability for customer-facing services
+   - Manages compute-intensive tasks offloaded from leaf nodes
+   - Provides additional processing capacity and redundancy
+   - Acts as an intermediary tier between leaf nodes and long-term storage

 3. **Tertiary Tier: Wasabi Cloud Storage**
-   - MinIO S3 buckets are replicated to Wasabi
+   - Cluster replicates data to Wasabi
    - Provides long-term archival storage
    - Ensures data durability beyond local infrastructure
    - Cost-effective solution for cold storage and disaster recovery

 This multi-tier approach provides:
-- Immediate performance with NATS JetStream
+- Immediate performance with local NATS JetStream on leaf nodes
-- Decentralized access with MinIO
+- High availability and additional compute capacity with the 3-node cluster
 - Long-term durability with Wasabi
 - Protection against various failure scenarios
-- Flexible access patterns for different use cases
+- Flexible scaling from single node to clustered environment

+### Scaling Architecture

+The system is designed to scale from a single hyper-converged "Leaf Node" to a distributed multi-node architecture:

+1. **Leaf Node Configuration**:
+   - Single hyper-converged node for local operations
+   - Complete functionality in a self-contained system
+   - Optimized for local connections and processing
+   - Projects data to cluster tier for redundancy and high availability

+2. **Cluster Configuration**:
+   - 3-node replica of the leaf node in clustered mode
+   - Provides high availability for customer-facing services
+   - Handles more compute-intensive tasks
+   - Distributes load across multiple nodes
+   - Ensures system availability during maintenance or failures
+   - Manages replication to Wasabi for long-term storage

+3. **Scaling Path**:
+   - Start with single leaf node deployment
+   - Add 3-node cluster when higher availability or processing capacity is required
+   - Connection pattern: Leaf Node → Cluster → Wasabi
+   - Leaf nodes focus on local processing while offloading intensive tasks to cluster

+This architecture allows for flexible deployment models that can adapt to different operational requirements while maintaining a consistent data and processing model.

 ### Component Deployment Strategy